 Similar tests were carried out using school children [30] on a number of bicycles both on smooth and bumpy surfaces.
-These tests showed that there were large differences between the performances of riders and small differences between differences contains a small differences between differences contains a small differences between differences contains and small differences between differences contains a small difference contains a small differenc
+These tests showed that there were large differences between the performances of riders and small differences between different cycles.

-A Swedish study [36] tested cyclists attempting to hold a straight course while looking behind which was intended to simulate a common turning manoeuvre involving crossing the traffic stream.
-With three types of bicycle investigated (small-wheeled, standard touring and rodeo type) the probability of making errors in following the course and assessing the situation behind ranged from 10 to 50 per cent.
+A swedish study [3] tested cyclists attempting to hold a straight course while looking behind which intended to simulate a common turning mandeuvre involving crossing the traffic stream.
+With three types of bicycle investigated (small-wheeled, standard touring and rodeo type) the probablility of making errors in following the course and assessing the situation behind ranged form 10 to 50 per cent.

 A Dutch study [20] also found differences between different machines.
 In one of several tests the riders had to follow a track consisting of a sloping road section immediately followed by a sharp left turn.
-The riders attempted to stay within two lines 0.15 m apart.
+The riders attempted to stay within two lines 0,15 m apart.
 The percentage of time spent outside the prescribed course was used as a measure of performance.

 When riding down the slope speed increased which made the bend more difficult to negotiate and so both good stability and manoeuvrability were important for course holding.
 Figure 4 shows the average percentage of time outside the prescribed course when negotiating the curve with one and two hands.
 It can be seen that differences between the bicycles and mopeds are comparatively slight.
 However the performance of the racing bicycle and standard model with high handlebars differs significantly from that of the other two bicycles.
-With these other models, path deviation (averaged over conditions) occurred for about 25 per cent of the time.
+With these other models, path deviation (averaged over condtions) occurred for about 25 per cent of the time.
 For the racing bicycle this was nearly 50 per cent while for the bicycle with high handlebars this was 40 per cent.

-It appears from these studies that bicycle design has an infuence on stability and manoeuvrability although it is not yet possible to quantify the contribution of a particular design feature to the accident risk.
+It appears from these studies that bicycle design has an infuence on stability and manoauvrability although it is not yet possible to quantify the contribution of a particular design feature to the accident risk.